How to Make a Cabinet Wreath with a Hanger

 Hot gluing ribbon on back of 12 inch pine wreath

-Another option is to wrap ribbon around the top of the wreath to give it a double layered look.
-This method is nice because it is easy to swap the ribbons out for a different one, depending on your decorating color scheme next year.
+Another easy way to attach a ribbon to your wreath is to wrap ribbon around the top of the wreath and loop it over to give it a double layered look.
+This method is nice because it is easy to swap the ribbons out for different colors, depending on your decorating theme each year.
 I used this method with a red ribbon on the small wreaths I made.

 Red ribbon looped around mini wreath